Back on Campus Guide

 Tell Us You're Vaccinated

 Already vaccinated?
-Use the Vaccine Verification System in StarRez to add yourself to the University’s count by Aug.
-1. You’ll be asked for:
+Use the Vaccine Verification System in StarRez to add yourself to the University’s count.
+You’ll be asked for:

 - Your WVU ID (look up WVU ID)